OsamaAli95/projects/README.md

 # projects
-The repository contains different project I worked on to sharpen my data science skills
+The repository contains different projects I worked on to sharpen my data science skills